Introduction

 Ishtar Gate and Processional Way

-Another highlight of the Pergamon Museum is the remarkable reconstruction of the Ishtar Gate and Processional Way from ancient Babylon.
-These colossal structures transport visitors to the marvels of ancient Mesopotamia.
-The Ishtar Gate, adorned with vibrant blue glazed bricks and magnificent animal sculptures, is a sight to behold.
-Walk along the Processional Way and imagine the grandiose entrance of the ancient Babylonians.
+Highlight of Pergamon Museum is a remarkable reconstruction of the Ishtar Gate and Processional Way from the ancient Babylon.
+These colossal buildings take people to marvels of ancient Mesopotamia.
+The Ishtar Gate with its beautiful blue glazed bricks, and magnificent animal sculptures is quite a site.
+Picture the great entrance of the ancient Babylonians walking along the Processional Way.

 Mshatta Facade